 About the Fortify Analysis Plugin Installation 10

 Fortify Security Content 11

-Analysis Configuration 12
+Analysis Configuration 13

 Scanning Projects 16

 Uploading Analysis Results to Fortify Software Security Center 18

+Troubleshooting the Analysis Plugin 19

 About the Fortify Analysis Plugin Installation

 You can install the Fortify Analysis Plugin on Windows, Linux, and macOS.
 For information about which operating system versions are supported, see the Micro Focus Fortify Software System Requirements document.